|

 during everyday life.
 In self-hypnosis we aim to

 deliberately put ourselves into a hypnotic trance.
+To be in a trance does

 not mean to be asleep, although it can sometimes look